wberdowski/DMX.NET/README.md

 Additional help is very much wanted, mainly in terms of adding support for more controller modules.
 If you're interested in contributing to this project, please see **Contributing** section below.

+**WARNING!
+Currently, the library is targeting the x86 platform mainly due to the lack of a 64-bit uDMX driver.**

 ## Roadmap
+- Provide required driver files
+- Make library 64-bit
 - Improve handling of USB disconnecting and reconnecting
 - Art-Net support